Availity/gatsby-theme-availity/packages/gatsby-theme-docs/README.md

 ```

 Page URLs will be derived from the file paths of your Markdown.
 You can nest Markdown files within directories to create pages with additional path segments.

-## Deployment

-All docs sites will eventually be deployed into a subdirectory, as configured by the `pathPrefix` option&mdash;/availity-react, for example.
-[Read this guide](../../#deploying-to-a-subdirectory) to learn more about publishing to a subdirectory.